caepenna/css-styleguide/_contents/grid.markdown

 All set!
 You're good to go!

-You can always use our [Codepen](http://codepen.io/flama/pen/jARYpP)
+You can always use our [Codepen](http://codepen.io/flama/pen/jARYpP).

-There's no wrong feedback from now on and we'd love to actually know your overall experience with the system.

 ## Vertical grid